BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 `[1] 10`

-The 1 in brackets indicates the answer is a single output.
-Try a few more simple problems on your own.
+R adds numbers in brackets to indicate the position of values in a vector or matrix (we can ignore them for now).
+Try a few more simple math problems on your own.

 You can move to different directories similarly to the Unix `cd` command: